HareemSaad/HareemSaad/README.md

 - 👋 Hi, I’m @HareemSaad
 - 👀 I’m interested in ...
 Software Development & Blockchain Development specifically smart contract developer, tester and auditor.
-- 🌱 I’m currently learning ... blockchain, solidity & smart contract security
+- 🌱 I’m currently learning ... blockchain, solidity & smart contract development
-- 📫 How to reach me ... https://www.linkedin.com/in/hareem-saad-b30b55224/
+- 📫 How to reach me ... https://www.linkedin.com/in/hareem-saad/

 <!---
 HareemSaad/HareemSaad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.